Cormanz/smartgpt/README.md

 ```

 We take in our plugin data of `chatgpt_info`, tell it to `push` a new message, and it will return a `bool`.
 It's not the prettiest syntax, but decoupling plugin data from the rest of SmartGPT was one of the goals of the product, so this compromise was necessary (unless there's a better way to do this in Rust.)

-# Areas of Development

-This project isn't done as there's many more areas of development worth implementing:

-**GPTScript Complexity**
-If possible, I'd like to give SmartGPT the ability to formulate more complex queries, such as saving variables, and what-not.

-**Implementing More LLMs**
-I'd like to add more variety in terms of LLMs.
-In particular, I'd like to integrate this with the [llama](https://github.com/rustformers/llama-rs) Rust crate.

-**Prompt Refining**
-Ideally, I'd like for SmartGPT to more efficiently complete its tasks and not waste time on unnecessary queries.
-I'd also like to avoid having it gain tunnel-vision or repeat the same commands.

-**Implement More Plugins**
-I'd like to implement more plugins for common features to make AI queries much easier.
-Alternatively, I'd also like to add a single plugin that would allow it to hook into many more plugins.

-**Safe Terminal Access**
-If this is possible, it would be very useful for running tasks on your computer.

 # License